Skip to navigation Skip to content

 • Basic daily fees are paid at different rates depending on resident status

-• Income tested fees are paid when the total assessable income is in excess of the relevant aged care total assessable income free area, plus
+• Income tested fees are paid when the total assessable income is more than the relevant aged care total assessable income free area, plus

 • An accommodation component, either: